 Ever wanted to know more about the current state of IT service management (ITSM) and ITIL adoption.
+Especially in terms of ITIL in North America?
 What has been achieved by organizations and where they have struggled?
 If so, then this article – based on my experiences – is for you.

-Plus, if you’ve never wondered about the above, this article might still make for great reading in understanding how your organization compares to others – with a particular slant on the United States (US) and Canada.
+Plus, if you’ve never wondered about the above, this article might still make for great reading in understanding how your organization compares to others – with a particular slant on ITIL in North America.

-The current state of ITSM and ITIL adoption
+ITIL in North America: The current state of adoption

 When looking at ITSM and ITIL adoption in the US and Canada, both countries are similar in the context of their adoption of ITSM, with Canada having started a bit earlier than the US.
 That, while ITIL has presented a full lifecycle approach since 2007, most North American organizations have only adopted a limited set of ITSM processes focused on service operation and some aspects of service transition.
 Sound familiar?

-Then the early 2010s saw the focus on service catalog increase, but primarily focused on end-user services and the automation of what’s often called a request catalog.
+Then the early 2010s, ITIL in North America saw the focus on service catalog increase, but primarily focused on end-user services and the automation of what’s often called a request catalog.

 Now, more recently, driven by the need to improve (business) alignment, reduce technical debt, and improve project prioritization, organizations have begun to focus on business relationship management (BRM), demand management, and service portfolio management.